mora-ehidne/moras_camp9_notes/2 Backend/Databases/Prisma - Node.js ORM.md

 ## Seed

 The `seed.ts` file can generate placeholder data for a database.
-Generating the data defined in `seed.ts` is executed via the command `pnpm prisma db seed`.
+Generating the data defined in `seed.ts` is executed via the command:

+`pnpm prisma db seed`.

 # CORS - Cross Origin Resource Sharing